-The ties created within higher education can last longer than the standard four years it takes to earn a degree.
+The networks created within higher education last longer than the standard four years it takes to earn a degree.
 People can recognize a fellow alum anywhere in the world through Greek life apparel.
 A perfect stranger becomes an instant colleague because of the shared experience at a university.

-Alumni chapter leaders should plan events that elevate and deepen their shared network, concurrently inspiring alumni to donate and support the mission of their fraternal organizations.
+Alumni chapter leaders should develop events that elevate and deepen this network, concurrently inspiring alumni to donate and support the mission of their fraternal organizations.
 If you’re struggling to come up with fresh ideas to fill your calendar, we’ve got your back.
-Here are 10 popular and easily customizable event ideas to better engage the alumni community.
+Here are 10 popular and easily customizable event ideas for alumni chapter leaders to better engage their alumni community.

 1. Sporting events